-With a few safety measures in place, the 18th series will be going ahead with a studio audience, which means the public will get to see the Strictly Come Dancing line-up right up, close and personal.
+Fans will be surprised to hear that with a few safety measures in place, the 18th series will be going ahead with a studio audience.

 Can I get tickets for Strictly Come Dancing 2020?

 As there will be a studio audience for this year, tickets are available.

 The BBC recently released updated guidelines on how to apply for tickets during the pandemic on the BBC Shows and Tours website.

 RadioTimes.com understands that the random draw has now closed for tickets, however, unsuccessful applicants will go onto the waiting list, and others can join the mailing list to be notified about more releases.